RENCI-NRIG/CICI-SAFE/readme.md

 [6] When stitching a chameleon node to exogeni node, we know the ip address of the chameleon node, say "10.32.98.204".
 In the stitching request, we tell the sdx controller what IP address it should use for the new interface on c3 to the stitchport, we can specify any address in the same subnet as the chameleon node, say "10.32.98.200"
 Note that in sdx server, we use SDN controller to configure the ip address.
 The ip address is not configured for the physical interface, so we can't ping from exogeni node to chameleon node.
 But we can ping from the Chameleon node to the exogeni node.

-a) Chameleon slice advertises its ip prefixes in the same way as ExoGENI slice does [not tested]
+a) Chameleon slice advertises its ip prefixes in the same way as ExoGENI slice does

         ./scripts/sdx_stitchport_client.sh -c config/carol.conf -e "route 10.32.98.1/24 10.32.98.204 [SDX_SLICE_NAME, e.g., sdx] [STITCH_POINT, e.g., c3]"